Lisa Brenner Producer, Mobile Content

 Lisa Brenner is a Mobile Content Producer at KPCC.

-Lisa Brenner joined KPCC in December 2011.
-Prior to that she led content direction for a top Los Angeles city blog as Co-Editor of LAist, where she had been the Music Editor years earlier.
+Lisa joined KPCC in December 2011.
+Prior to that she led content direction for a as co-editor of LAist, where she had been the music editor years earlier.

 She worked on the 20th Century Fox studio lot in creative licensing for Fox Music publishing where she co-created the department's first online store and mined the musical catalogue of film scores, TV themes and soundtrack assets for promotional samplers, boxed sets and placement packages.
 Prior to Fox, she coordinated large-scale film, commercial and music video productions.

 Lisa earned a B.A. from Pennsylvania State University in Media Studies with an emphasis in film and television.
 Her dad says she majored in watching TV.
 He's not wrong.

 Two women are charged with scamming seven people out of nearly $600,000 with a bogus plan to sell milk to Disneyland.

 Simi Valley has passed a new law aimed at keeping film production of the pornographic kind out of their community.

 The happiest half-caff-no-foam-single-pump-vanilla-soy-latte on Earth is a mouse ear away.
 Starbucks and Disney announced a new partnership on Monday.